-The Arctic Mill Historic District played a significant role in the development of the textile manufacturing industry in West Warwick and Rhode Island.
+In the 19th and early 20th centuries, the Arctic Mill Historic District played a significant role in the development of the textile manufacturing industry in West Warwick and Rhode Island.
 Constructed in 1852-54 and expanded ca. 1885, the Arctic Mill complex was home to two of the largest cotton manufacturers in the country: the A. & W. Sprague Manufacturing Company (1852-1884) and B. B. & R. Knight, Inc. (1885-1935), the latter producing print cloth and wide sheetings under the famous Fruit of the Loom brand.
 By 1903, B. B. & R. Knight was the largest textile manufacturing company in the world.
-The Arctic Mill continued to produce fabrics well into the 20th century, while owned by Westover Fabrics, Inc. from 1936-1952, and remained in industrial use while owned by American Luggage, Inc., which grew to become the second largest manufacturer of luggage in the United States, and the Natco Products Corporation, which manufactured various recycled products on site until around 1993.
-All totaled, the Arctic Mill was in continuous industrial use for over 140 years.
+The Arctic Mill continued to produce fabrics well into the 20th century, while owned by Westover Fabrics, Inc. from 1936-1952.
+Its subsequent transition to non-textile related industry reflected the diminishment of that economic sector in West Warwick and Rhode Island in the mid-20th century.
+At the same time, Arctic Mill was unusual in that it remained a site of large-scale manufacturing for decades after the last textile manufacturer moved out, at a time when many mills in the region sat vacant or were subdivided for use by multiple, unrelated businesses.
+In contrast, Arctic Mill was home to American Luggage, Inc. from 1953-1959, which grew to become the second largest manufacturer of luggage in the United States, and then to the Natco Products Corporation, which manufactured various recycled products on site until ca. 1985.
+(Natco is still in operation, as one of the largest privately owned home furnishings companies in North America, with facilities in three states.)
+All totaled, the Arctic Mill was in continuous industrial use for over 130 years.
 The ancillary buildings and structures, including the former company store, storehouses, office building, and water supply features, contribute to the industrial significance of the Arctic Mill Historic District by visually capturing the financial investments made by the A. & W. Sprague Manufacturing Company and B. B. & R. Knight, Inc. in the property at various points during the mid- to late nineteenth century and the early twentieth century, thereby illustrating the significance of the property to their textile empires and West Warwick and Rhode Island, in general, and showing the evolution of the property and textile manufacturing during this period.